Demonstrative Evidence in a Personal Injury Trial

 The more complex and the case, the more demonstrative evidence is important to simplify the issues and allow the jury to understand the facts.
 Demonstrative evidence can also be used in explaining how an accident occurred and one of the easiest methods is for a model to be used.
 Many expert witnesses use reproductions or computer animations to explain the accident scenario.

 Timelines are now created by apps available in almost every operating system.
 Photo editing is now even available on mobile devices like the iPhone.
-Movies and videos can now be produced in house where at one time the cost was excessive to create a day in the life film or other demonstrative aid.
+Movies and videos can now be produced in-house at a fraction of the cost just a few years ago.
+At one time the cost was excessive to create a day in the life film or other demonstrative aid.

 Many plaintiffs personal injury attorneys and also defense attorneys have gone to the iPad as a tool in lawsuits.